SinaS24/Luxury-Watch-Analysis/README.md

 | Titanium     | $16,290.38  | $110       | $719,365   |

-### Price Segmentation by Bracelet Material: How Bracelet Materials Impact Watch Prices
+### Price Segmentation by Bracelet Material
-We analysed how the choice of bracelet material influences watch pricing.
+We analysed how the choice of bracelet material influences pricing.

 **Key Insights:**
 * **Platinum bracelets are the most expensive**, with an average price of $123,335.
 * **Gold bracelets remain highly valued**, with rose gold leading at $85,001.
 * **Ceramic, Reptile-Leather, and Rubber bracelets command high premiums**, used in exclusive designs.
-* **Steel & Gold/Steel offer more affordable luxury options**, appealing to broader markets.
+* **Steel offers a more affordable luxury options**, appealing to broader markets.

 | Bracelet Material  | Avg Price  | Min Price | Max Price   |
 |-------------------|------------|------------|------------|